bowtoes/NAeP/docs/chunks/vorb.md

 ## `vorb` Chunk Data Structure(s)
-These fields I took from reading the source code of [ww2ogg][ww2ogg gh] and piecing together how things were structured from how they decoded the data.
+These fields I took from reading the source code of [ww2ogg][ww2ogg gh] and piecing things together from how they decoded the data.

 ![A](vorbchunk.png)